anargham14/anarghamondal/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* BS-MS in Physics, IISER Pune, 2027 (Expected)

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Fall and Spring Semester Projects (2024-25):
-  * GitHub University
-  * Duties includes: Updates and improvements to template
+  * Indian Institute of Science Education and Research (IISER) Pune
+  * Duties include: Investigating cross-correlations between the 3D matter power spectrum and galaxy clusters with the Nearest Neighbor Cumulative Distribution Functions (NNCDFs) to impose stronger bounds on the total mass of the three neutrino mass eigenstates compared to the matter power spectrum.
-  * Supervisor: The Users
+  * Supervisor: Dr. Arka Banerjee

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
+* Summer 2024: Summer Intern
+  * National Astronomical Observatory of Japan, Mitaka, Tokyo
+  * Duties include:  Developing a new joint catalogue of Type Ia supernovae, focused on studying how the Hubble Constant evolves with redshift, possibly helping to mitigate the long-standing Hubble Constant tension.
-  * Supervisor: Professor Hub
+  * Supervisor: Dr. Maria Giovanna Dainotti

-* Summer 2015: Research Assistant
+* Summer 2023: Online Summer Intern
-  * GitHub University
-  * Duties included: Tagging issues
+  * Tata Institute of Fundamental Research, Mumbai
+  * Duties include: Learning about LMXBs and their X-ray spectra, learning HEASoft to do light curve analysis of AstroSat data
-  * Supervisor: Professor Git
+  * Supervisor: Dr. Sudip Bhattacharyya

 Skills
 ======
-* Skill 1
-* Skill 2
+* Python
-  * Sub-skill 2.1
+* Mathematica
-  * Sub-skill 2.2
+* Git
-  * Sub-skill 2.3
+* Matlab
-* Skill 3
+* $\LaTeX$

 Publications
 ======